 This is a popular job for digital nomads and it’s easy to see why.
 Most nomads understand that power of social media and use it to build their own brands.
 Once you’ve mastered the art of creating brand awareness and driving traffic to your own businesses, it’s not too much of a leap to apply the tactics you’ve learned to the social media accounts of clients.

-Adwords, Facebook ads, Pinterest ads, and to a lesser extent, Twitter ads have become the lifeline of many businesses.
-With Facebook's almost complete destruction of the organic reach for businesses, ads are one of the best traffic channels for leads.
+Google Ads, Facebook ads, Pinterest ads, and to a lesser extent, Twitter ads have become the lifeline of many businesses.
+With Facebook’s almost complete destruction of the organic reach for businesses, ads are one of the best traffic channels for leads.

 Did you know that there are other platforms that can offer a better return on investment for businesses buying ads?
 These platforms are still relatively untapped by marketers.
 Reddit and Quora are just two alternatives to the main ad networks.
 Now’s a good time to learn these platforms before the gold rush.
-If you can prove to clients you understand how to generate traffic and revenue from these platforms, you have a business model.
+If you can prove to clients that you understand how to generate traffic and revenue from these platforms, you have a business model.

 Once you’ve got a handle on ads, a good place to start for prospective clients is the digital nomad community.
 New dropship entrepreneurs, e-commerce store owners, and bloggers need ads to sell their products.
 If you can get them a good return on investment for their ad budget, they will continue working with you.